Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 #### Assessment Question
 -  Have you done a threat analysis of your Azure VMware Solution workload?

-### Intrusion Detection and Prevention Systems (IDPS):

-Deploying an IDPS solution will  detect and prevent network-based attacks and malicious activities within the AVS environment.

 ## Data Encryption
 #### Impact: _Security_, _Infrastructure_